All Episodes

 And unless and until people start treating people nicely or stop hurting people, this and a lot of other things will not stop.

-But you know what, Jill, in this case, there's no disagreement.
+In this case, there's no disagreement.

-Uh I don't see I don't see a racial divide on this in terms of the outrage and indignation of what people saw here.
+I don't see a racial divide on this in terms of the outrage and indignation of what people saw here.

-Uh the president couldn't have been any more clear.
+The president couldn't have been any more clear.

 The attorney general couldn't be any more clear.

-The officers were fired, and it's usually hard to fire a police officer uh in record time, and now the fired officer has been arrested for the death of George Floyd.
+And now the fired officer has been arrested for the death of George Floyd.

-It's like Barry Sheck, the innocence project.
+It's like Barry Sheck, the Innocence Project.

 How many people were on death row?

-And then we get new DNA capabilities, they go back, they rediscover, open up the case, cold case.
+They rediscover, open up the case, cold case.

 Oh, the guy was innocent.

-We gotta get these things right.
+We got to get these things right.

 Anyway, appreciate the call.

-I just want to tell you on this.
+I just want to tell y'all.

 This is strike three.